Nick Baines (bishop)

-Nicholas Baines (born 13 November 1957) is a British Anglican bishop.
-He has served as Bishop of Leeds since 2014, having previously been Bishop of Bradford from 2011 to 2014 and Bishop of Croydon from 2003 to 2011.
+Nicholas Baines (born 13 November 1957) is a retired British Anglican bishop.
+He served as Bishop of Leeds from 2014 to 2025, having previously been Bishop of Bradford from 2011 to 2014 and Bishop of Croydon from 2003 to 2011.

 Early life

 Baines was educated at Holt Comprehensive School in Liverpool from 1969 to 1976 before studying at the University of Bradford, where he obtained a Bachelor of Arts degree in German and French in 1980.
 He then worked as a linguist at GCHQ for four years, where he also learned Russian.

 He trained for ordination at Trinity College, Bristol, where he gained a Bachelor of Arts degree in theological studies.

 Ordained ministry

 Baines was ordained a deacon at Petertide on 5 July 1987 by George Hacker, Bishop of Penrith, and was ordained a priest the following Petertide, on 3 July 1988, by David Halsey, Bishop of Carlisle, both times at Carlisle Cathedral.
 His first appointments were as assistant curate at St Thomas' Church, Kendal, and St Catherine's, Crook.
 He then moved to Leicester, serving briefly as associate minister of Holy Trinity Church before becoming vicar of Rothley (1992–2000), during which time he was also chaplain to an adult mental health unit.
 In 1995 he was appointed rural dean of Goscote.
 In 2000 Baines became Archdeacon of Lambeth in the Diocese of Southwark, where he oversaw the diocese's children and youth policies.
 He was a member of the General Synod of the Church of England from 1995 to 2005.